These days, there is a lot of confusion and contradictory statements regarding the relationship between alcohol and the health of the human heart.

 Our experts are ready to give you friendly, no-obligation advice on alcohol dependency, heart disease, alcohol and chest pain and anything else you might be worried about.

-If you believe you might be dependent on alcohol, we offer a variety of services including the ability to detox yourself at home with 24/7 access to advice and detox medication, something that can be just as effective as attending a rehabilitation clinic but without the extreme financial cost or the need to be away from home for a period of time.
+If you believe you might be dependent on alcohol, we offer a variety of services including alcohol home detox with 24/7 access to advice and detox medication, something that can be just as effective as attending a rehabilitation clinic but without the extreme financial cost or the need to be away from home for a period of time.

 It’s important that you remember that alcohol addiction is a disease and not a choice – and there is absolutely no shame in needing help to get over it, the vast majority do.